fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 - Group results by a single or multiple variables
 - Use aggregate values calculated mid-query to filter results

 We utilized concepts of logic programming and variable binding to give an immense amount of query potential that can largely be designed by you.
-Note that users

 This section covers analytical queries using the FlureeQL syntax.
 All FlureeQL queries in this section can be issued to an API endpoint ending in `/query`.